ghankerson/origins-conscioussness/intro.md

 # The Gods Within

-## An analysis of Erich Neumann's "The Origins and History of Consciousness"
+## An review of Erich Neumann's "The Origins and History of Consciousness"

 ### How I got to this point and what am I doing here?